Installing a MiniSplit AC - DIY

 • Use the foam pipe insulation provided to wrap the drain hose that's indoor, to prevent condensation.

-• Alternative Vacuuming process using manifold gauge: As I stated later, I had big leak that I found a year later, so I'm putting another link here for vacuuming process using manifold gauge.
+5. Alternative Vacuuming process using manifold gauge: As I stated later, I had big leak that I found a year later, so I'm putting another link here for vacuuming process using manifold gauge.
 You don't need to do this, if you used the Kwik E-Vac process above and checked for all the leaks.
 This process using manifold gauge ensures complete vacuum though.
+If the vacuum doesn't hold up, that means there is a leak.
+See the "Leak detection" section below, how to find the leak and then pressure testing it, and then vacuuming it out again, and see if vacuum holds up.

-• Now with vacuuming done, we have to release refrigerant into the linesets.
+6. Now with vacuuming done, we have to release refrigerant into the linesets.
 Until now the lineset and the indoor unit are all connected to each other, but the outdoor unit condensor (big unit) is disconnected with the lineset via the 2 nuts on the outdoor unit.
 Refrigerant is in the condensor unit, and linesets are in vacuum state.
 We need to make the opening from condensor side into the lineset so that refrigerant can flow thru.
 This is done by opening the 2 nuts as shown on 1st video and then using the hexagonal wrench provided to turn the screw inside it.
-By turning it anticlockwise, we open the hole inside to let refrigerant get into the linesets.
+The screw is totally in when you get the system for the first time.
+This means it's disconnected.
+We need t start getting the screw out, which gets it connected.
+By turning it anticlockwise (rotating the screw outwards), we open the hole inside to let refrigerant get into the linesets.
 Turn it anticlockwise until it doesn't turn anymore.
 First do it for the thin liquid line set as refrigerant flows out thru that line.
-Now repeat same operation for thicker gas line set by turning the wrench anticlockwise completey until it doesn't turn anymore.
+Now repeat same operation for thicker gas line set by turning the wrench anticlockwise completely until it doesn't turn anymore.
 Refrigerant makes it way from condensor to thin lineset to thick lineset and back into the condensor unit.
 Now both linesets have the refrigerant.
 Close the outer nuts that you opened.
 At this point, inspect for leaks once more on all 4 connections.
 If you didn't have any leaks before, chances are high that there will be no leaks now.
 If there is a leak now, you are out of luck.
 You have to go thru extensive process of putting the refrigerant back into the condensor unit, closing the 2 nuts, and then fixing the leaks.
 One such video put by Pioneer team is here: https://www.youtube.com/watch?v=Tz2RfUke4DQ

 The whole project will cost about $600, and could be done in half a day.
 Better to go slow and do it right.
 Getting hole in the wall is the biggest thing that turns people off.
 Once you do it, you know how to do it.
 Then it's not a big deal.
 Good luck !!